openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-webview.md

 **Error Description**

-Unable to send messages using the specified port.
+Unable to send messages using this port.

 **Possible Causes**